Amiirch/film-finder/README.md

 # film-finder Project

 This is a Node.Js-based film-finder project that provides a RESTful API for managing movie finding.
 The project includes authentication and authorization, uses MongoDb with Mongoose for data persistence, socket.io for online chat as support team, and is containerized using Docker.
-The project also implements unit tests with jest.
+The project also implements unit tests with jest and uses Swagger for API testing and documentation.

 ## Table of Contents